statespace-ai/toolfront/examples/README.md

 1. **Always use type annotations** when you want structured output
 2. **Be specific in prompts**: The more detailed your request, the better the extraction
 3. **Handle errors**: Wrap extraction in try/catch for production use

-## Need Help?

-Check out the [ToolFront documentation](https://github.com/toolfront/toolfront) for more details.